 Chia seeds don’t have to be prepared ahead of time.
 You can eat them raw if you choose.
 But as was mentioned previously, studies have shown there are benefits to grinding or soaking chia seeds, because it increases nutrient absorption.

 The most common ways to prepare chia seeds are to soak them, grind them, or make chia pudding.
-We’ll give a brief overview of each method next.
+We’ll give a brief overview of soaking chia seeds next.

 In order to prepare chia seeds by soaking them, here is what I do.

-(You can see more details at How to Soak Chia Seeds Overnight)
+(You can see more details at How to Soak Chia Seeds)